 Does employer-paid tuition assistance affect financial aid?

 Employer-paid tuition assistance is considered a form of financial aid by colleges and must be reported on the Free Application for Federal Student Aid (FAFSA).
-The amount of tuition assistance received is added to the student’s Expected Family Contribution (EFC) and reduces the amount of need-based financial aid the student is eligible to receive.
+The amount of tuition assistance received is added to the student’s Student Aid Index (SAI) and reduces the amount of need-based financial aid the student is eligible to receive.
 Employer-paid educational assistance is not, however, reported on the Free Application for Federal Student Aid (FAFSA).

 Employer assistance with student loan repayment

 Some employee benefits packages include help with paying down student loan debt.
-However, unlike tuition assistance, student loan repayment assistance benefits from an employer are currently considered taxable income.
-Legislation was introduced in February 2019 in the House and the Senate to expand the tax exclusion of up to $5,250 per year in tuition assistance to include payments of qualified education loans.
+The CARES Act of 2020 expanded the tax exclusion of up to $5,250 per year in tuition assistance to include payments of qualified education loans.
+This provision is set to expire on December 31, 2025 unless Congress chooses to extend it.

 Other educational assistance provided by employers